PeterMosmans/apdfhelper/README.md

 `mossery-dpln-2023_third-edition.indd:2023-02-Index:241` to page 2, and the link named `mossery-dpln-2023_third-edition.indd:2023-03-YO-H1:3` to page 29.

-Alternatively, you can supply dictionary, in order to map page numbers to a better human-readable format.
-This can be easier when for instance a lot of links point to the same page number.
+Alternatively, you can supply a dictionary, in order to map page numbers to a better human-readable format.
+This can be easier when for instance a lot of links point to the same page number, or you often change the ordering of pages.
 The dictionary consists of a unique name, and a page number.
 Then, in the link file, use that unique name instead of the page number.

 Example contents of a dictionary file: